ESCOMP/CTSM/doc/source/tech_note/Land-Only_Mode/CLM50_Tech_Note_Land-Only_Mode.rst

-.. _rst_Offline Mode:
+.. _rst_Land-only Mode:

-Offline Mode
+Land-Only Mode
 ================

-In offline mode (uncoupled to an atmospheric model), the atmospheric forcing required by CLM (:numref:`Table Atmospheric input to land model`) is supplied by observed datasets.
+In land-only mode (uncoupled to an atmospheric model), the atmospheric forcing required by CLM (:numref:`Table Atmospheric input to land model`) is supplied by observed datasets.
 The standard forcing provided with the model is a 110-year (1901-2010) dataset provided by the Global Soil Wetness